microsoftgraph/microsoft-graph-training/tutorials/includes/power-automate/05-graph-explorer.md

 Before creating a Flow to consume the new connector, use [Microsoft Graph Explorer](https://developer.microsoft.com/graph/graph-explorer) to discover some of the capabilities and features of JSON batching in Microsoft Graph.

 Open the [Microsoft Graph Explorer](https://developer.microsoft.com/graph/graph-explorer) in your browser.
-Sign in with your Office 365 tenant administrator account.
+Sign in with your Microsoft 365 tenant administrator account.
 Search for for **Batch** from the **Sample queries**.

 Select the **Perform parallel GETs** sample query in the left menu.
 Choose the **Run Query** button at the top right of the screen.